 Manual Trickle Chargers

 These chargers continuously charge your battery until they are disconnected.
 That’s fine if you do a bunch of math to determine how much power your battery is losing an hour and how much needs to go back into every hour.

 But if you don’t do that, a manual trickle charger could overcharge your battery and damage or destroy it.
 It’s not a good option if you are going to be leaving your car unattended for a very long time.

 Automatic Trickle Chargers

 These chargers consistently monitor your car’s battery level and only charge it when it actually needs it.
 This means there is no risk of overcharging, and you can leave the charger connected to your battery effectively indefinitely.

 This of course means it is the right choice if you are going to leave your car unattended for some time and want to maintain a charge.
 However, because auto trickle chargers monitor battery levels, they can’t be used to charge a dead battery.

-It’s a connect and forget type deal, and the easiest to use: simply connect the charger to your battery via the power cables, and turn it on.
-There’s no risk of overcharge.
+It’s a connect-and-forget type deal, and the easiest to use: simply connect the charger to your battery via the power cables, and turn it on.
+There’s no risk of overcharging.

 Always read your owner’s manual for specifications about charging your car.
 Improper charging practices can lead to major damage and serious risks.
 Follow all instructions in the manual and for your purchased chargers.